 In functionality, an exercise bike works out your lower body.
 But some models have handlebars joined with the pedal, allowing you to exercise the upper and lower body simultaneously.

 A large number of exercise bikes offer a method of building pedal resistance, and in turn, increasing exercise intensity.
-Some models will allow backward pedaling to workout antagonist muscles which would otherwise not be worked out with pedaling in front.
+Some models will allow backward pedaling to work out antagonist muscles that would otherwise not be worked out with pedaling in front.

 The Benefits of Using an Exercise Bike for Morbidly Obese People

 There are different categories of exercise bikes out there, but the thing is, the benefits of riding exercise bikes remain universal.
-That said, here are five benefits that a morbidly obese person might derive from riding an exercise bike.
+That said, here are five exercise bike benefits for obese people:

 One of the best things about exercise bikes is that anyone can use them regardless of their fitness journey.
 Whether old, young, novice, overweight, or obese, anyone can adjust the intensity and settings on an exercise bike to achieve the desired workload.
 So if you’re morbidly obese and want to lose weight, starting with a stationary bike can help you build endurance.